Ivan the Terrible (1945 film): Part I

+Part II

-The second film, Ivan The Terrible, Part II: The Boyars' Plot, was submitted for screening in February 1946.
+The second film, Ivan The Terrible, Part II: The Boyars' Plot (Note: Боярский заговор), was submitted for screening in February 1946.
 The film received heavy criticism from the Central Committee.
-Efim Levin wrote that this reaction was because the film was expected to "exonerate Ivan the Terrible, to show that the blood was not spilled in vain".
-Ivan Pyryev compared the depiction of Ivan to the Grand Inquisitor and called the oprichnina "16th-century fascists" and stated that the portrayal of Ivan was completely unsympathetic.
-Alexander Dovzhenko reportedly stated that "Such a film about such a Russia, the Kremlin - could serve as fantastic agitation against us."
+Film historian Efim Levin wrote that this reaction was because the film was expected to "exonerate Ivan the Terrible, to show that the blood was not spilled in vain".
+Ivan Pyryev compared the depiction of Ivan to the Grand Inquisitor, stating that the portrayal of Ivan was completely unsympathetic and called the oprichniki "16th-century fascists".
+Film director Alexander Dovzhenko reportedly stated that "Such a film about such a Russia, the Kremlin — could serve as fantastic agitation against us."

 In spite of this, Eisenstein insisted on screening Part II for Stalin, who called it a "nightmare".
-Stalin criticized Eisenstein's Ivan as being "a weak-willed Hamlet", and the oprichnina as being too similar to the Ku Klux Klan.
+Stalin criticized Eisenstein's Ivan as being "a weak-willed Hamlet" and the oprichniki as being too similar to the Ku Klux Klan.
 Part II was then banned by the Central Committee on 5 March 1946.
-Eisenstein and Cherkasov met with Stalin on 25 February 1947 to discuss modifications to the film in order to lift the ban.
-After the meeting, despite receiving permission to revise Part II and begin work on Part III, Eisenstein did not work further on the film.
-A year later, on 10 February 1948, he died of a heart attack.
+Eisenstein and Cherkasov met with Stalin on 25 February 1947 to discuss modifications to the film to lift the ban.
+At the meeting, Stalin criticized the film for not sufficiently showing the nationalist justifications behind Ivan's ruthlessness.
+Eisenstein did not work further on the film, despite receiving permission to revise Part II and continue work on Part III.
+A year later, Eisenstein died of a heart attack on the night of 10–11 February 1948.

 On 6 May 1958, Mosfilm screened Part II for a group of historians who were asked whether it could be shown to Soviet viewers.
 The historians widely agreed that Part II was appropriate for viewing, as it "could not discredit [Soviet] art, ideology, or aims", and recommended its release to the Ministry of Culture.
 Part II was released in the USSR on 1 September 1958.
-In October, it received its world premiere at the Brussels Exposition.
+In October, it received its world premiere at the 1958 Brussels World's Fair.

+Other releases

+Ivan the Terrible was released for DVD by the Criterion Collection alongside another Eisenstein film, Alexander Nevsky, in 2001.
+The release included two multimedia essays by Yuri Tsivian and Joan Neuberger, deleted scenes, sketches and storyboards.

-Ivan the Terrible was restored under the direction of Karen Shakhnazarov and presented at the 2015 Cannes Film Festival.
-In 2021, it was re-released for theaters in select Russian cities.
+Both parts of Ivan the Terrible were restored under the direction of Karen Shakhnazarov and presented at the 2015 Cannes Film Festival.
+In 2021, they were re-released for theaters in select Russian cities; in some theaters they were shown as a singular film, in other theaters only Part I was shown.

 Reception

 The film has been polarizing amongst viewers.
-It has been noted for its complexity, and consistently ranked as one of Eisenstein's best films.
-Film theorist Leonid Kozlov in a review of Eisenstein's career called it "the most complex and most masterful" of Eisenstein's films; Neuberger likewise described the film as being far more complex, in both artistic and political terms, than any of his other films.
-According to Yuri Tsivian, it has been called "the most complex movie ever made".
-Critic Jean de Baroncelli described the film as "a masterpiece, and the apotheosis of the cinematic genius of Eisenstein".
-Film critic Anton Dolin has called Ivan the Terrible "one of the most important films of the 20th century" and described it as Eisenstein's masterpiece.
-Contemporary reception, however, was mixed.
+Reception was initially mixed; beginning in the 1970s, the film's reception began to change, and it has since been considered one of Eisenstein's best films.